charliecpeterson/aiterminal/docs/USER_GUIDE.md

   - **Add to AI Context**: Add command/output to the AI Panel context.

 ### 3. AI Panel
-The AI Panel provides context-aware assistance alongside the terminal.
+The AI Panel provides context-aware assistance alongside the terminal with powerful automated tool execution.

+#### Interface
-- **Toggle**: Use the AI Panel button in the top bar.
+- **Toggle**: Use the AI Panel button in the top bar or press `Cmd + B` (macOS) / `Ctrl + B` (Windows/Linux).
 - **Detach**: Pop the panel into its own window and reattach when needed.
-- **Chat**: Send prompts and see responses stream in.
+- **Chat Tab**: Send prompts and see responses stream in with markdown formatting.
-- **Markdown**: Responses render with links, tables, emphasis, and code blocks.
-- **Copy Code**: Code blocks include a copy button.
 - **Context Tab**: Staged context items can be previewed, removed, or cleared.

+#### AI Capabilities & Tools
+The AI assistant has access to 5 powerful tools that execute automatically to help you:

+1. **execute_command** - Run any shell command in your current terminal directory
+   - Examples: Check versions, run git commands, install packages, view logs
+   - Automatically uses your terminal's working directory

+2. **read_file** - Read and analyze file contents
+   - Examples: Check package.json, read configuration files, examine logs
+   - Supports text files up to 500KB (configurable)

+3. **list_directory** - Browse directory contents
+   - Shows files and subdirectories
+   - Works with absolute paths

+4. **search_files** - Find files by name pattern or content
+   - Glob patterns for filenames (e.g., `*.ts`, `**/*.json`)
+   - Content search across files

+5. **get_environment_variable** - Check environment variables
+   - Examples: PATH, HOME, custom variables

+#### Multi-Step Tool Execution
+The AI can automatically chain multiple tools together to accomplish complex tasks:
+- **Example**: "What files are in my current directory?"
+  1. AI calls `execute_command("pwd")` to get your location
+  2. AI calls `list_directory("/your/path")` with the result
+  3. AI generates a formatted response with the file list

+- **Example**: "Find the main TypeScript file and show me the first 20 lines"
+  1. AI searches for `*.ts` files
+  2. AI identifies the main file
+  3. AI reads and displays the relevant portion

+The AI can perform up to 5 sequential tool calls per request, allowing it to solve complex tasks autonomously.

+#### Features
+- **Streaming Responses**: Text appears in real-time as the AI generates it
+- **Markdown Rendering**: Responses include formatted text, links, tables, code blocks, and emphasis
+- **Code Block Copy**: Each code block includes a copy button for easy use
+- **Automatic Tool Execution**: No approval needed - tools run automatically with full transparency
+- **Terminal Context Aware**: AI knows your current terminal directory for accurate file operations
+- **Context Management**: Add commands, outputs, files, or selections to provide context for AI queries

+#### Adding Context
-- **Capture Last N**: Capture the last N completed commands/outputs into context.
+- **Capture Last N**: Capture the last N completed commands/outputs from your terminal
-- **Add File Path**: Capture file contents from the current machine using a file path and size cap (works over SSH).
+- **Add File Path**: Capture file contents using a path and size cap (works over SSH)
-- **Selection Capture**: Select text in the terminal and click “Add Selection to Context.”
+- **Selection Capture**: Select text in the terminal and use "Add Selection to Context"
+- **Marker Context**: Click any command marker and choose "Add to AI Context"

+#### Example Prompts
+Try these to see the AI's capabilities:
+- "What files are in my current directory?"
+- "Read the package.json and tell me what scripts are available"
+- "Check if Node.js is installed and what version"
+- "Find all TypeScript files in src/"
+- "What's my current git branch and last 3 commits?"
+- "Search for TODO comments in this project"
+- "Show me what's in the README file"

 ### 4. Font Zooming
 Adjust the text size to your preference.
 The terminal window automatically reflows text when zooming.